December 21, 2019 | Last Updated on February 3, 2021 by Patricia Valbrun

 COLLARD GREENS PREPARTION

-CLEAN COLLARDS – The most crucial step in making a soul food collard greens recipe is getting those greens super clean.
-Greens can be very sandy so fill up your sink with water and clean the collards until you no longer see the grit at the bottom of your sink.
-I usually clean my collards twice, before I cut them and after.
+Clean Collards – The most crucial step in making a southern collard greens is getting those greens super clean.
+Greens can be very sandy so fill up your sink with water and clean the collards until you no longer see the grit.

-1. Start by pulling and tearing greens away from stems.
+COLLARDS STEMS – Start by pulling and tearing greens away from stems.
 Take a hand full of greens, roll them up and cut the rolls horizontally into small pieces.
-We personally remove the stems but this is a personal decision.

 These greens are simmered away in a rich broth that develops called Pot Liquor.
 In what the internet term( Pot Likker) is the broth that becomes infused with the flavors in this recipe like fresh onions, garlic, and that smoky, salty turkey for non-pork eaters like myself or ham hock.

-You can also replace the smoked turkey in this recipe with with ham hock easily.
+You can also replace the smoked turkey in this recipe with ham hock easily.
 It is really your choice when making this recipe your own.
-In other words, Follow the same steps in the recipe and just replace the meat with smoked turkey instead.
-Also, make sure this is a meaty selection since it will flavor your entire batch of greens.

 The apple cider vinegar gives the dish a nice “tang,” and it helps to cut the bitterness of the greens.
 Also, balances out the salty, savory flavors in the recipe.